 Remove the roast from the oven when the thermometer reaches the desired level of doneness, place the roast on a large platter to rest for 20 minutes uncovered while you make the pan sauce (the “jus” in au jus).
 To carve, follow the shape of the bone with a sharp carving knife to release the meat from the bones.
 Carving the roast into slices from this point is a snap.

 That is all there is to it…buy a good quality roast that’s at least 5-6 pounds, use a highly seasoned dry rub to season the outside and use a meat thermometer.
-Your roast will be a hit and with any luck you’ll have leftovers for roast beef sandwiches, roast beef hash, Caesar salad with roast beef…the possibilities are limitless.
+Your roast will be a hit and with any luck you’ll have leftovers for roast beef sandwiches, roast beef hash, Caesar salad with roast beef and my favorite, prime rib chili.

 A 5-6 pound bone-in rib roast cut from the small end